 Order and Fulfillment Management

-The WMS can optimize the order and fulfillment process and enhance order management.
-With reorder features, parts or products can be automatically ordered in a routine order.
+The Warehouse management system can optimize the order and fulfilment process and enhance order management.
+With reorder, features, parts or products can be automatically ordered in a routine order.
 Some platforms provide access to carrier networks which speed up the shipping process.
-With AI and machine learning incorporated in the WMS, companies can boost up their efficiency and speed, and reduce or remove the manual work.
+With AI and machine learning incorporated into the Warehouse management system, companies can boost up their efficiency and speed, and reduce or remove manual work.